By: Mike Townshend, Organizational Psychologist

 Published: June 2020

-Today, out of necessity, a large percentage of our federal workforce are located away from the agency’s offices, often at home.
+Today, out of necessity, a large percentage of our federal workforce is located away from the agency’s offices, often at home.
 This way of working has broken the stereotypes of offices with workers during set hours at desks and toiling away.
 Agency leaders are finding that mobile workforces are, in fact, productive and agile.

 A fear that many have expressed about adapting to this new world of work is primarily about the effectiveness of Communications while trying to remain productive and feeling that we still belong in the culture of our teams, departments, divisions, and agency.